-I know you think you’re some hotshot young writer ready to take over the Sunset strip like Mötley Crüe circa 1985, but you’re not even good enough to get into that bookstore by the Viper Room.
+I know you think you’re some hotshot young writer ready to take over the Sunset Strip like Mötley Crüe circa 1985, but you’re not even good enough to get into that bookstore by the Viper Room.
 Not yet.
-Nobody is going to do unspeakable things to you in back of Rainbow Bar and Grill after a reading.
+Nobody is going to do unspeakable things to you behind the Rainbow Bar and Grill after a reading.
 You’re no Vince Neil.
 Maybe you can be a page tech at one of his signings.

-Writing itself isn’t rock ’n’ roll, gender-neutral pronoun.
-Editing is rock ’n’ roll.
+Writing itself isn’t rock ‘n roll, gender-neutral pronoun.
+Editing is rock ’n roll.
 You think Led Zeppelin just put out whatever came to mind first?
-Hell no. Otherwise Houses of the Holy would have been one 45-minute long song about the sexual habits of wood nymphs.
+Hell no. Otherwise, Houses of the Holy would have been a 45-minute long song about the sexual habits of wood nymphs.
 Those wood nymphs sure do love Red Snapper’s versatility in mating rituals.

 I shouldn’t have included that last sentence.
 It’s amusing, but it doesn’t add much substance.
 See?
 Here I go again—on my own, naturally—just editing away like David Coverdale trying to forget that he actually married Tawny Kitaen.
 The only road I’ve ever known is word economy.